An index bound for smooth umbilic points

-{\it The index of any isolated umbilic point on a $C^{3+\alpha}$-smooth convex surface $S$ in Euclidean 3-space is less than 2.} Here the index (an element of ${\mathbb Z}/2$) is the winding number of the principal foliation about the isolated umbilic point, and $C^{3+\alpha}$ is the usual H\"older space with $\alpha\in(0,1)$.
-This bound does not preclude the existence of a smooth umbilic of index $3/2$, which is ruled out by the work of Hamburger in the real analytic case \cite{Ham}, and points to a difference between the smooth and real analytic categories for surfaces in ${\mathbb R}^3$.
-The proof depends upon the reformulation of questions regarding umbilic points on convex surfaces in ${\mathbb R}^3$ to questions regarding complex points on Lagrangian sections in $TS^2$ with its canonical neutral K\"ahler structure.
-Thus, the result is equivalent to:
+\begin{Thm} The index of any isolated umbilic point on a $C^{3+\alpha}$-smooth convex surface in Euclidean 3-space is less than two. \end{Thm} Here the index (an element of ${\mathbb Z}/2$) is the winding number of the principal foliation about the isolated umbilic point, and $C^{3+\alpha}$ is the usual H\"older space with $\alpha\in(0,1)$.
+This bound does not preclude the existence of a smooth umbilic of index $3/2$, which is ruled out by the work of Hamburger in the real analytic case \cite{Ham}.
+We would argue that this points to a difference between the smooth and real analytic categories for surfaces in ${\mathbb R}^3$.